jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Getting-Start-Linux/Mount-DataDisk.md

 	blkid /dev/vdb1
 	```

-6. Write in /etc/fstab file to realize attaching of the cloud disk service.
+6. Write in /etc/fstab file to realize attaching of the Cloud Disk Service.

 	![](../../../../image/vm/Getting-Start-Linux-mount6.png)

 **Please note that if the system is Centos 7 or above, you must use the nofail parameter when writing in fstab.
-Otherwise, if you create a private image for the current virtual machine, the new virtual machine created based on this private image will not start normally.
+Otherwise, if you create a private image for the current Virtual Machines, the new Virtual Machines created based on this private image will not start normally.
 **

   [1]: http://img1.jcloudcs.com/cms/6bbc4a45-02ce-460d-9696-c31f3fa18c6f20170728174252.zip